CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/Resources/FindingSpatialData.md

-## A few resources for researching digitized map collections
+## A Few Resources for Researching Spatial Data

+* Columbia University Libraries, especially the [Digital Social Sciences Center](http://library.columbia.edu/locations/dssc/data/service.html) (DSSC), at Lehman Library
+	* The DSSC maintains the Columbia University [Spatial Data Catalog](https://geodata.library.columbia.edu) which lists all spatial data held by the Columbia Libraries
+	* The DSSC also maintains research guides for how to find spatial data from other sources and libraries.

+### Digitized Map Collections

-The following are a few links to major resources for seaching digitized historic map collections.
+The following are a few links to major resources for researching digitized historic map collections.

 **Places to Start**

-* Columbia University Libraries, especially the [Digitial Social Sciences Center,](http://library.columbia.edu/locations/dssc/data/service.html) at Lehman Library
+* Columbia University Libraries, especially the [Digital Social Sciences Center,](http://library.columbia.edu/locations/dssc/data/service.html) at Lehman Library
 	* The DSSC is the home of the [Lehman Map Collection](http://library.columbia.edu/locations/maps/about.html)
 	* [GeoData @ Columbia](http://geodata.cul.columbia.edu) is a tool for searching Columbia's spatial data holdings including historical maps, by location.